 3. Prep your surroundings

 Make sure you are in a quiet environment where you are unlikely to be disturbed.
 That includes having pets interrupt you during the interview.
 In addition, ensure that your background in the video recording is appropriate.
 Unmade beds or messy bedrooms shouldn’t be visible!
+Use the space of your home office, if you have one.

 4. Dress appropriately